layereight/nfc-music-box/README.md

 ### Create Playlists from you Content

 * e.g. create one playlist per music album
-* create playlists in volumio
+* look for the keyword playlist in https://volumio.github.io/docs/User_Manual/More_first_steps.html

 ### Install NFC Reader Software on your Volumio